bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-03-08-banel-and-adama.md

 French-senegalese **Ramata-Toulaye Sy** was born and raised in the Paris region.
 She joined La fémis in 2011 in the Screenwriting department, from which she graduated in 2015.
 Ramata-Toulaye worked, among others, as a screenwriter on the film _Sibel_ (2018) by C. Zencirci and G. Giovanetti as well as on _Our Lady of the Nile_ (2019) by A. Rahimi.

 In 2020, Ramata-Toulaye directed her first short film, _Astel_, selected in more than 80 festivals and pre-selected for the 2023 César Awards. _Banel & Adama_ is her first feature film.
+<br.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMzA4NzUwMl19
+eyJoaXN0b3J5IjpbNTc3Mzc0OTU2LC01MDMwODc1MDJdfQ==
 -->